Georgia vs. Missouri NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Georgia has combined with its opponents to score more than 59.5 points just two times this year.
+- Georgia and its opponents have scored at least 59.5 points -- this matchup's point total -- only twice this year.

-- Missouri's games have gone over 59.5 points in six of eight chances this season.

 - The combined points per game average of the two teams, 72.7, is 13.2 points greater than Saturday's over/under.

-- These two squads combine to allow 42.6 points per game, 16.9 fewer than this contest's over/under.
+- This contest's over/under is 16.9 points above the 42.6 these two squads combine to allow per game this season.

 - The Bulldogs and their opponents score an average of 48.4 points per game, 11.1 fewer than Saturday's total.